 A tribunal will hear the case by listening to your evidence, and your employer’s defence.
 If the tribunal concludes that you have been subject to sex discrimination then it has the power to make recommendations and identify measures to prevent such discrimination in the future.

-The tribunal will also award compensation for injury to feelings and for any financial loss caused by the unlawful treatment.
+The tribunal will also award compensation for injury to feelings and for any financial loss caused by the unlawful treatment (see our guide on Discrimination compensation).
 It is a long and complex process.
 In most cases, the parties will resolve matters long before a final hearing.

 We always recommend that clients look at various dispute resolution options, such as those outlined in our related ‘without prejudice’ letter examples and templates.